ELD/bridgevb/readme.md

 Changelog
 =========
 6/1/2013 (v1.0) - Initial Release
-6/2/2013 (v1.01) - Revised code to be PSR-2 compliant
+6/2/2013 (v1.0.1) - Revised code to be PSR-2 compliant
 6/3/2013 (v1.1) - Patched bug causing multiple rows to be added to the database when the session was being authenticated
+6/3/2013 (v1.1.1) - Fixed session creation bugs